 About this artwork

-Glass containers were used to store cosmetics, including scented oils and kohl, a mineral compound used to dramatic effect to darken eyelids and eyelashes.
-Containers for cosmetics were fashioned out of a variety of materials in addition to glass, including metal, ivory, bone, and wood.
-In his writings, the third-century church father Saint Clement of Alexandria (d.
-215) mentions white lead, charcoal, and even the “droppings of crocodiles” as common ingredients for cosmetics, although he must be regarded as a hostile witness at best.
-Nevertheless, the fact that his writings feature such detail about the use of makeup attests to its ubiquity.
-Multicompartment kohl containers were formed when a hollow tube of glass was folded in half, thereby creating two tubular containers from one.
+In the ancient world, glass containers were used to store cosmetics, including scented oils and kohl, a mineral compound used to dramatic effect to darken eyelids and eyelashes.
+Multicompartment kohl containers like this one were formed when a hollow tube of glass was folded in half, thereby creating two tubular containers from one.
 Over time, the appearance of these vessels became more elaborate and whimsical.

 - Kohl Container

 - 32.3 × 10.2 × 8.1 cm (12 3/4 × 4 × 3 3/16 in.)

 - Gift of Theodore W. and Frances S. Robinson